senthilarul/Turtlebot_roomba/README.md

 ```
 The new bag file will be named roombatopics.bag

-to inspect the .bag file follow the instructions below (you can see except camera topics
+To inspect the .bag file follow the instructions below (you can see except camera topics
 other topics are recorded)
 ```
 cd ~/catkin_ws/src/Turtlebot_roomba/results
 rosbag info roombatopicsdefault.bag
 ```

-playing the bag file
-open a new terminal and type
+For playing the bag file open a new terminal and type
 ```
 roscore
 ```